Need Help Filing for Bankruptcy in Orlando, Florida?

 You must take your valid original ID such as Driver’s License and your original Social Security Card to the meeting.
 If you cannot find or don’t have your original social security card, you can provide an original W-2.
 The Trustee will not be able to conduct the meeting without them.

-Note: You are not allowed to enter the Orlando Division of the Bankruptcy court with a cellphone.
+Note: You are not allowed to enter the Bankruptcy court with a cellphone.

 The meeting takes place approximately 30 days after you file.
 During a typical meeting other debtors will be present and the trustee will give a brief announcement and will begin calling cases one by one.
 When it’s your turn, the Trustee will verify your ID and Social Security card to make sure it matches the information in your bankruptcy petition.